- Home

 Our school recognises there are particular groups of pupils whose circumstances require additional consideration by those who work with them.
 All staff working within Academy 360 will strive to make reasonable adjustments to ensure your child can access all aspects of academy life.

-To ensure there is an overarching inclusive strategy from Reception to Year 11, we have appointed a Director of SEND & Inclusion, who works closely with the staff to ensure all teachers in school understand the implications for children with additional needs or barriers to their learning.
+To ensure there is an overarching inclusive strategy from Reception to Year 11, we have our Director of Inclusion, Mrs Gray, who works closely with the staff to ensure we all understand the implications for children with additional needs or barriers to their learning.

-If you have any questions or queries about Special Educational Needs & Disabilities, please contact Ms Jones, SENDCO on 0191 300 6506.
+If you have any questions or queries about Special Educational Needs & Disabilities, please contact the school on 0191 300 6506.

 View the Sunderland Local Offer.